Jayson-Fong/Khaopiak/README.md

 <details style="border: 1px solid; border-radius: 8px; padding: 8px; margin-top: 4px;">
 <summary>📋️ Unauthorized access to server-side storage</summary>

-If a threat actor obtains access to files in <a href="https://developers.cloudflare.com/r2/" target="_blank">Cloudflare R2</a>, they would have access to files encrypted using AES-CBC, where the plaintext may be padded, and itself a padded ciphertext generated by the client, which is not of immediate value without substantial computing resources and is generally infeasible.
+If a threat actor obtains access to files in [Cloudflare R2](https://developers.cloudflare.com/r2/), they would have access to files encrypted using AES-CBC, where the plaintext may be padded, and itself a padded ciphertext generated by the client, which is not of immediate value without substantial computing resources and is generally infeasible.
 Through using a publicly accessible server, additional obscurity is provided through mixing files between end users, making it such that threat actors cannot easily differentiate between ciphertexts with valuable plaintexts.

 If a threat actor lacks the ability to list files and only has the ability to download given an object key, they would need a HMAC-SHA256 hash, and it is generally infeasible to brute-force checking hashes due to the sheer number of possibilities.
 To generate a valid HMAC-SHA256 corresponding an object's key, a threat actor would require both the server's secret and the entropy used to generate the server-side mnemonic.
-Given a threat actor has this information, it would be easier to query the Khaopiak API rather than <a href="https://developers.cloudflare.com/r2/" target="_blank">
+Given a threat actor has this information, it would be easier to query the Khaopiak API rather than [Cloudflare R2](https://developers.cloudflare.com/r2/).
-Cloudflare R2</a>.

 </details>